Billy-Dickson/Billy-Dickson.github.io/_posts/2025-11-09-Installing-CoreDNS-on-Alpine.md

 ---

 Having recently installed CoreDNS in a [docker container](https://thebloody.cloud/posts/Docker-CoreDNS/), I though that I would also try to install it on [Alpine Linux](https://www.alpinelinux.org/) in a Proxmox Virtual Machine, I might move it to proper hardware at some point, we will see.
 Saying that, it's working incredibly well and has a really small memory footprint, even with CoreDNS installed and setup.

+The virtual image I'm using works great in my homelab, but if I was going to be using it outside or in a externally hosted scenario, I would definately install and configure auditing.

 ![Memory Footprint](../assets/img/posts/2025/2025-11-09-Installing-CoreDNS-on-Alpine/Memory-Usage.webp)